Keys to ALDS Game 3: Astros look for sweep over the Rays

 The Astros did what they set out to do -- win a pair at Minute Maid Park and it was mission accomplished.

 So how does Game 3 shake out here at Tropicana Field?
-Let's take a look.
+Let's take a look at three keys to the game.

 Jump on Charlie Morton